Objectway/grunt-zabcache/README.md

   }
 })
 ```
-The last example uses headcomment to add free text in the first commented line:
+The last example shows how to add the name and version of your project in the manifest file

 ```js
 grunt.initConfig({